Osu!—a Japanese-pop mosaic of upbeat music, flashy colours and blazingly quick reaction times.

 Orientation: For both left-handed and right-handed users

-The Wacom Bamboo CTL471 holds some fantastic dedicated features that make it a fan favourite all-night-long among osu! fans.
+The Wacom One holds some fantastic dedicated features that make it a fan favourite all-night-long among osu! fans.

 Did I become better at the game with this tablet?

 Well, sort of.
 I did feel that I had more fluidity and control over the pressure I’ve added to the tablet.
 I think once I add more hours in, I could see a more noticeable difference.

 - Ideal for beginners: It’s easy to use, and the installation process is simple.
 Good for first-timers.

 - Topnotch pressure sensitivity: Fantastic performance and precise response for osu! gaming.

 - Battery-less pen: No need to charge your stylus with this tablet, unlike other brands or lines.